starthq/search/README.md

 By contributing to StartHQ as a developer you agree to our [terms](https://starthq.com/terms).
 TLDR; don't break things and if you make something cool, let us know.

 Got questions or improvement suggestions?
-Drop us a line at doreply@starthq.com or via the "Feedback" form in the navbar dropdown or send a pull request.
+Drop us a line at doreply@starthq.com, via the "Feedback" form in the navbar dropdown or send a pull request.

 ## License